 Three new debt resolution mechanisms were introduced under the Personal Insolvency Act 2012 for people who cannot afford to pay their personal and mortgage debts.
 The Insolvency Service of Ireland administers these debt resolution processes.

 The Personal Insolvency Act 2012 became law in December 2012.
-The Act was amended by Part 7 of the Courts and Civil Law (Miscellaneous Provisions) Act 2013 and a series of Statutory Instruments has been made in order to bring the various sections into effect and implement the personal insolvency system.
+The Act was amended by Part 7 of the Courts and Civil Law (Miscellaneous Provisions) Act 2013.
+A series of Statutory Instruments was made in order to bring the various sections into effect and implement the personal insolvency system.
 Further amendments were made by the Companies (Miscellaneous Provisions) Act 2013.

 The Law Reform Commission has prepared a consolidation of the Personal Insolvency Act (pdf).